noxstyle/c5_mainio_minco/README.md

 ## Passing Resources from Controllers ##
 You can minify and combine your resources directly from your controller by calling Minco::combineResources() routine.
-It takes in an array of js/css files loaded via Concrete5_Helper_Html (or _V2).
+It takes in an array of js/css files loaded via Concrete5_Helper_Html (or _V2) and returns <style> or <script> tag similarly to MincoBlock functionality.

 Options:
 * $resources Array - an array holding your css/js resources
-* $cacheID String - same as the first parameter on MincoBlock::start(), Unique cache ID for this block
+* $cacheID String - same as the first parameter on MincoBlock::start(), Unique cache ID for the resource set
-* $fileVersion Int - same as the second paramter on MinicoBlock::start(), file version number
+* $fileVersion Int - same as the second parameter on MinicoBlock::start(), file version number
 * $writeFiles Bool - a trigger whether files should be saved or not, same as on MinicoBlock::end()

 Usage: